 The carpet in the bedroom was wet.

-We initially wrote it off as a minor slide leak because we just had a stretch of rainy weather.
-But the rain stopped and the carpet stayed damp.
+We initially wrote it off as a minor slide leak because we just had a rainy weather stretch.
+But the rain stopped, and the carpet stayed damp.
 So we began searching for the source.

 The roof?
 No. Window?
 No. Slide?
 Nope.

 Eventually, we chased it down to the 13-year-old water heater.
 Hoping it was just a loose water hose connection, we pulled out some drawers in the bedroom to investigate.